shorebirdtech/ffi_test/README.md

 the whole sdk (possibly unecessary) involves compiling Dart code which when done in the simulator is very slow.

+It may be possible to cut down the list of targets further and combine to a single build directory (or otherwise speed up the build) now that we're to a mostly working state.

 ```
 ./tools/build.py --no-goma --mode debug --arch arm64 create_sdk --gn-args='dart_simulator_ffi=true'
 ./tools/build.py --no-goma --mode debug --arch simarm64 --gn-args='dart_force_simulator=true' dart_precompiled_runtime_product